Carnegie Mellon University

 Bio

-Samaras served on three National Academies Committee evaluating emerging energy technologies and earth systems research, served as the Chair of the ASCE Committee on Adaptation to a Changing Climate, and served on the Alternative Transportation Fuels and Technologies Committee and currently serves on the Energy Committee of the Transportation Research Board.
+With more than two decades of experience in energy, transportation, and climate change, he has served on three National Academies Committees evaluating emerging energy technologies and earth systems research, served as the Chair of the ASCE Committee on Adaptation to a Changing Climate, and served on the Alternative Transportation Fuels and Technologies Committee the Energy Committee of the Transportation Research Board.

-Samaras regularly provides commentary to online, print, radio, and television media, and his comments have appeared in The New York Times, The Washington Post, The Wall Street Journal, NPR, The Atlantic, PBS, ABC News, WIRED, and other outlets.
-He has presented his research to senior appointed governmental leaders, former Cabinet Secretaries, senior federal and military decisionmakers, Congress Members and professional staff, and the leadership of major utilities, automotive companies and technology firms.
+He regularly provides commentary to online, print, radio, and television media, and his writing and comments have appeared in The New York Times, The Washington Post, The Wall Street Journal, The Los Angeles Times, NPR, The Atlantic, PBS, ABC News, CBS News, NBC News, WIRED, and other outlets.
+He has presented his research and policy implications to current and former Cabinet Secretaries, senior appointed governmental leaders, senior federal and military decisionmakers, Congress Members and professional staff, and the leadership of major utilities, automotive companies, and technology firms.

-Costa received a joint PhD in Civil and Environmental Engineering and Engineering and Public Policy and from Carnegie Mellon, a MPA in Public Policy from the Wagner Graduate School of Public Service at New York University, and a BS in Civil Engineering from Bucknell University.
+Samaras received a joint Ph.D. in Civil and Environmental Engineering and Engineering and Public Policy from Carnegie Mellon, a M.P.A. in Public Policy from the Wagner Graduate School of Public Service at New York University, and a B.S. in Civil Engineering from Bucknell University.

 Education